suhasisuryawanshi/Python-app-deployment-on-amazon-linux-ec2/README.md

-#python app deployment on Amazon linux aws ec2
+# Python app deployment on Amazon linux aws ec2
 *"From virtual envirnment to Gunicorn, Deploying my first python App on the Cloud"*
 ---
 ## Overview